Last updated on October 1, 2022

 In order to run a successful business, you need customers.
 Plain and simple.
 Though attracting new customers is important, keeping current ones is just as, if not more, important for a few key reasons.
 First, it costs a lot less to keep a customer than to attract a new one.

-Second, long term customers are actually more likely to spend more money with your business than a new customer.
+Second, long-term customers are actually more likely to spend more money with your business than new customers.
 It makes sense.
 If they’re happy with one product you make, chances are good that they’ll be happy with another.

 Knowing the importance of customer loyalty is great, but the real trick is measuring customer loyalty so you can better optimize for it in the future.

 There are a number of different ways you can measure customer loyalty.
 Commonly, businesses may use something like an NPS survey.
 Though useful, it only tells part of the story.
 To have a more well-rounded view of your customer’s loyalty, it may be a good idea to check out a few other customer experience metrics.

 Though on the surface customer lifetime value (CLTV) may not seem like an indicator of loyalty, it’s one of the most direct ways to see if your customers are spending more money with you over time.
 CLTV really only grows one of two ways.
 Either you increase your pricing, or your customers stay longer.

 So, assuming your pricing hasn’t changed, if you see an increase in CLTV then you know customers are staying longer and purchasing more, thus they are more loyal to your brand.

 To measure CLTV, calculate your average purchase price, and then multiply that by your average purchase frequency.
 That gives you your average customer value.